kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

 - name: my-secret
 ```

 In this example, we define a service account resource.
-After rendered the addon application will be:
+The render result is :

 ```yaml
 kind: Application